 How to Use Chive Blossoms to Brighten up Summer Dishes

-What are Chive Flowers?
+What are chive blossoms?

-You're probably already familiar with the long, slender chive leaves you can buy packaged at the market.
+You're probably already familiar with the long, greens chive leaves you can buy packaged at the market.
 But unless you're growing your own, you might not know that when springtime starts sauntering towards summer, chive plants (Allium schoenprasum) send up hollow stems called scapes, and at the end of each scape is a bud that develops into a flower.

 Now comes the magic.
 Each chive flower is made up of a cluster of florets.
 Free the florets from the flower head and you get a multitude of tiny blossoms ready to elevate the look and taste of every dish they grace.